 The absolute priority rule itself predates the Bankruptcy Code.
 It developed under the previous Bankruptcy Act as a judicially created doctrine to protect unsecured creditors from unscrupulous management and shareholders in corporate reorganizations.
+Friedman, 466 B.R. at 478.
 Fairness and equity required that "creditors...be paid before the stockholders could retain [equity interests] for any purposes whatever."
 Bank of Am.
 Nat.
 Trust and Sav.
 Ass'n v.
 203 North LaSalle St. P'ship, 526 U.S. 434, 444 (1999).
 The absolute priority rule was codified in the Bankruptcy Code as section 1129(b)(2)(B).
-The effect of the absolute priority rule was to make it almost impossible for equity holder to retain their interest in a reorganized debtor in the absence of a plan that paid 100% to creditors or had their support.
+The effect of the absolute priority rule was to make it almost impossible for equity holders to retain their interest in a reorganized debtor in the absence of a plan that paid 100% to creditors or had their support.